zhang-dut/zotero-file/README.md

 ## Note

-This plugin is based on [@jlegewie](https://github.com/jlegewie) 的 [ZotFile](https://github.com/jlegewie/zotfile) .
-Because [author stated](https://github.com/jlegewie/zotfile/issues/655#issuecomment-1595364307) that zotero 7 will not be adapted.
+This plugin is based on [@jlegewie](https://github.com/jlegewie)'s [ZotFile](https://github.com/jlegewie/zotfile) .
+Because [@jlegewie claimed](https://github.com/jlegewie/zotfile/issues/655#issuecomment-1595364307) that adapting Zotero 7 is not in the plan.

 A big thank you to the author @jlegewie for writing such a great plugin.
 The light of this code should not dim with the Zotero upgrade.
 This plugin will allow ZotFile to continue to shine.